 Because many people eat irregularly or do not eat a variety of foods, they may not get enough of some vitamins from foods alone.
 If they do not get enough, the risk of certain cancers or other disorders may be increased.
 People may then take a multivitamin.
 However, for most people, taking multivitamins does not appear to reduce risk of developing cancer or heart or blood vessel (cardiovascular) disorders.

-Some vitamins—A, D, E, and K—are fat soluble.
-Other vitamins—B vitamins and vitamin C—are water soluble.
-B vitamins include biotin, folate (folic acid), niacin, pantothenic acid, riboflavin (vitamin B2), thiamin (vitamin B1), and vitamins B6 (pyridoxine) and B12 (cobalamins).
+B vitamins include biotin, folate (folic acid), niacin, pantothenic acid, riboflavin (vitamin B2), thiamin (vitamin B1), vitamin B6 (pyridoxine), and vitamin B12 (cobalamins).

 In a few people, hereditary disorders impair the way the body handles vitamins and thus cause a deficiency.